 The Employer shall require the contractor or subcontractor to pay the hourly wage rates established in the Agreement for all such work, plus an additional two dollars and fifty-five cents (\$2.55) for each compensable hour worked as "in lieu of" benefits.
-It is agreed that the abovementioned "in lieu of" amount will be reduced only by the amount of actual cost of benefits paid by the contractor or subcontractor.
+It is agreed that the above-mentioned "in lieu of" amount will be reduced only by the amount of actual cost of benefits paid by the contractor or subcontractor.
 To insure compliance with this section, the Employer will require the contractor or subcontractor to furnish a certification of wages and/or any certified cost of benefits paid upon written request.
 Such certified information shall be furnished to the Union upon reasonable written showing of suspected noncompliance.
 In addition, the Employer shall furnish to the Union, a copy of each new or renewal contract.
-If the contractor or subcontract or subcontract, the Employer agrees to take all reasonable steps to enforce the requirements of this section, including without limitation, terminating the contract or subcontract if compliance cannot be otherwise obtained.
+If the contractor or subcontractor is found to be out of compliance, the Employer agrees to take all reasonable steps to enforce the requirements of this section, including without limitation, terminating the contract or subcontract if compliance cannot be otherwise obtained.